dmbarbour/wikilon/docs/ApplicationModel.md

 This structure is preserved on import/export but trivially eliminated by simplifiers.
 It is extensible with ad-hoc new attributes (todos, deprecation, authorship, categories, relations, deprecation, licensing, decay models, etc.) and has no need for runtime semantics.
 A reverse lookup can find all uses of a token.
 It's voluminous, but space is cheap.
 The main disadvantage is that most other dictionary applications will need to recognize and handle this structure, too.

 Note: These attributes only affect a dictionary optimizer.
 The *frozen* attribute is not a security attribute.
 If a developer wants to modify the definition for a frozen word, he can do so.
 Though, a development environment might require explicitly un-freezing the word to modify its behavior.

-## Robotic Reflection, Metaprogramming, and Maintenance

-Reflection entangles.
-With reflection, a function's behavior and meaning will change based on relationships that are subtle or implicit.
-Often, changes won't happen until the future, while integrating what probably should be unrelated code.
-Unit testing, modularity, separate compilation, and portability of behaviors into a new codebase are resisted by reflection.

-By design, Awelon Object (AO) lacks any direct mechanism for reflection.

-However, it is possible to *model* reflection.
-For example, we can model objects that carry some metadata about their purpose and type.
-We can model a database with pages of code.
-We can model an entire AO dictionary as an object within an AO dictionary, and reflect on that.
-By explicitly modeling collections of code and the compilers, we gain a useful ability to isolate, test, and port specific configurations.

-It is also feasible to implement reflection as part of an IDE or robot.
-It is not unusual for people to develop independent autonomous software agents to maintain some aspect of natural language wikis.
-For a dictionary of structured code, developing a bot should be easier.
-Also, it is feasible to push more reflection logic into the dictionary itself.
-Though, ensuring nice properties (e.g. that the resulting codebase is stable and deterministic, that updates are incremental and cache-friendly) remains a challenge.

-## Purity of Dictionary Applications

-I have contemplated introducing an effects models for dictionary applications.
-Presumably, effects could provide capabilities for fine-grained error-handling, explicit reflection, performance shortcuts, and even first-class shared resource models within the limits of causal commutativity and spatial idempotence (e.g. unification variables).

-However, explicit effects are *complicated*.
-Interacting with an implicit environment hinders the gradual compaction of history and compression of state for long-running dictionary applications.
-We must specify the environment.
-We must deal with competing environment models and versions.

-Further, explicit effects have repeatedly proven *unnecessary*.
-For high level error handling, it is sufficient to reject a command that would lead to a bad application state or generate an error report.
-For reflection, we can model software agents that maintain and metaprogram our dictionary.
-For performance, we can push for ABCD-like accelerators and better annotations.
-Any model of shared resources can be modeled functionally and we can mitigate performance by accelerating common patterns.
-External communications is modeled in terms of RESTful interactions with external agents.

 ## Parallelism in Dictionary Applications